Tamil cinema and Dravidian politics: M. G. Ramachandran

-J. Jayalalitha
+J. Jayalalithaa

-Jayalalitha was one of the main leading ladies to pair with MGR on screen.
+Jayalalithaa was one of the main leading ladies to pair with MGR on screen.
 She was inducted into AIADMK by MGR himself and frequently accompanied him to party rallies until MGR left for the United States for medical treatment in 1984.
 After his return, MGR was always accompanied by V. N. Janaki Ramachandran, his wife of forty years, until his death in 1987.

-Soon after MGR's death, AIADMK was split between his widow V. N. Janaki Ramachandran and Jayalalitha.
-Although both factions had lost the elections, Jayalalitha's AIADMK won 27 seats when compared to just one won by Janaki's party.
+Soon after MGR's death, AIADMK was split between his widow V. N. Janaki Ramachandran and Jayalalithaa.
+Although both factions had lost the elections, Jayalalithaa's AIADMK won 27 seats when compared to just one won by Janaki's party.
 Following the election defeat, Janaki retired from active politics and the two party factions rejoined.
-Although a successful film star of yesteryear, according to Professor Sara Dickey, Jayalalitha's popularity in politics comes from MGR rather than her own success on screen.
+Although a successful film star of yesteryear, according to Professor Sara Dickey, Jayalalithaa's popularity in politics comes from MGR rather than her own success on screen.
 She served six terms as the Chief Minister of Tamil Nadu.